 Using the latest biometric tracking and ethnography to measure the experience self and specialist research techniques to understand the remembered experience it is possible to measure both selves and identify real insights into where the experience can be improved.

 In our recent work with one leading supermarket brand we used this combination of biometric measurement and ethnography to understand the experience in-store.
 We discovered the moments that cause arousal/stress and identified areas that can be improved.
 The research identified where improvements could be made - things like where items are located in store, how they are merchandised and how the customer experience at the checkout can be redesigned to decrease stress.
 None of these things were evident when we asked customers about their experience.
 We also found that overall the new concept store increased dwell time by 10% but actually decreased spend by 10%.

 By understanding both the ‘experience self’ and the ‘remembering self’ you have the opportunity to improve the experience, influence customers and increase your commercial performance.

 Read more about how we gain insight into the two selves in our research toolkit

 Co-founded CX Lab to bring a new approach to customer experience, one based on science and evidence rather than hype and rhetoric.
-Having spent many years client side and as a consultant the opportunity to bring rigour to the field of customer of experience is powerful.
-We do things that work, that have been built on real insight and tested to understand the impact - this is how things should be
+Having spent many years as a marketing director and as a management consultant, we founded CX Lab to pioneer the use of...